tailbits/mason/README.md

 {"count":2,"server":{"timestamp":"2025-06-13T09:25:37.031658Z"}}
 ```

-The generated OpenAPI schema uses the references from the registry, and if we were composing an input model, they'd also be used for validation.
+The generated OpenAPI schema uses the registry references, and if we were composing an input model, the dereferenced schema would also be used for validation.

 ```json
 ...